 My awareness of Switzerland as a child pretty much consisted of Cuckoo clocks, the Shirley Temple version of Heidi, and chocolate.
 Fast forward to high school and I started hearing jokes in relation to being neutral and Switzerland being brought up.
-My knowledge of Switzerland eventually increased to include yodeling, fondue, and the Alps.
+My knowledge of Switzerland eventually increased to include yodeling, fondue, and the Alps, not a particularly good geography lesson.
 After studying history lessons for a few years I added in about the Reformation, and a few other odds and ends.
-Needless to say, I’m excited for our Switzerland Unit Study to give my knowledge a bit more framework.
+Needless to say, I’m excited for our Switzerland Unit to give my knowledge a bit more framework.

 {I received a free copy of Cuckoo Clock Secrets* from Case of Adventure* and was compensated for my time, all views are my own, and affiliate links within this post are marked with an *}